AlishaOutridge/Team_9/README.md

 The Y DataSet includes new releases sourced from ChartMetrics that were less known at the time of discovery.
 This dataset consists of new artists and obscure artists, making it ideal for testing the model's ability to predict potential hits.

 **Run File:**
-Final - Alisha - Danny Group 9 - New Releases To Predict If It Is Hit From Spotify.ipynb
+Final file here - Final - Alisha - Danny Group 9 - New Releases To Predict If It Is Hit From Spotify.ipynb

 Note: This contains some of our initial EDA to analyze newer tracks to determine what being a Hit means by looking at a variance of High Hit probablity vs Low Hit Probability based on editorial inclusion, chart & playlist mentions.